Shriya125/Todo-List/README.md

 ## Usage

-To start the Express app, run:
+To start the Server, run:
    `npm start`
+To start the Frontend, run:
+   `npm run dev`

 The server will start and be accessible at `http://localhost:8000`.